MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/Remove-AzureSqlDatabase.md

 PS C:\>Remove-AzureSqlDatabase -ConnectionContext $Context -DatabaseName "Database01"
 ```

-This command removes the database named Database01 from the ssSDS server connection context $Context.
+This command removes the database named Database01 from the Azure SQL Database server connection context $Context.

 ### Example 2: Remove a database by using a server name
 ```
 PS C:\>Remove-AzureSqlDatabase -ServerName "lpqd0zbr8y" -DatabaseName "Database01"
 ```

-This command removes the database named Database01 from the ssSDS server namedlpqd0zbr8y.
+This command removes the database named Database01 from the Azure SQL Database server namedlpqd0zbr8y.

 ### Example 3: Remove a database by using the pipeline
 ```